-- · 875,042 shares of our common stock issuable upon the exercise of stock options, with a weighted average exercise price of \$6.47 per share; - · 251,618 shares of our common stock issuable upon the settlement of outstanding restricted stock units; - 610,774 shares of our common stock issuable upon the exercise of outstanding warrants, with a weighted average exercise price of \$9.47 per share; - any shares of our common stock issuable upon exercise of the underwriters' over-allotment option; and - other shares of our common stock reserved for future issuance under our 2013 and 2007 Equity Incentive Plans.
+- 875,042 shares of our common stock issuable upon the exercise of stock options, with a weighted average exercise price of \$6.47 per share; - · 251,618 shares of our common stock issuable upon the settlement of outstanding restricted stock units; - 610,774 shares of our common stock issuable upon the exercise of outstanding warrants, with a weighted average exercise price of \$9.47 per share: - · shares issuable upon the exercise of warrants sold in this offering; - any shares of our common stock issuable upon exercise of the underwriters' over-allotment option; and - other shares of our common stock reserved for future issuance under our 2013 and 2007 Equity Incentive Plans.

-Unless otherwise indicated, all information contained in this prospectus assumes no exercise by the underwriters of their over-allotment option to purchase up to an additional 945,378 shares of our common stock.
+Unless otherwise indicated, all information contained in this prospectus assumes no exercise by the underwriters of their over-allotment option to purchase up to an additional 1,200,000 shares of our common stock or additional warrants to purchase up to 1,200,000 shares of our common stock.